NigelThorne/jira_tools/README.md

 * Clone this repo  `git clone ...`
 * Install bundler if you don't have it.   `gem install bundler`
 * bundle install the gems  `bundle install`
-* Run it `bundle exec ruby print_jiras  xxxx`  where xxx is your jql query.
+* Run it `bundle exec ` where xxx is your jql query.

 # Now runs from Docker!